scrabbletank/farhome-rules/rulesdoc.md

 Each turn your action points are refilled.
 You can spend any amount of AP on your turn, and any unused AP can be used on reactions during the rest of the round.
 You gain no benefit for any unspent AP when your turn comes again.

 #### Attack (5 AP)
-Make a single weapon attack against a target creature.
+Make a weapon attack against a target creature.
 The actual damage, range, and effects of an attack depend on the weapon used in the attack.
 Unarmed attacks use strength and deal a wound die in damage.

 To make an attack you must succeed an attack roll against the targets defense.
 If you have more successes than the targets defense you hit, with ties favoring the defender and counting as a miss.